-SereniGy Review
+Serenigy Review

-This review will focus on SereniGy, the brand new “healthy” coffee company.
 SereniGy, which is a mouthful to say, and seemingly impossible to type correctly, was created by Jay Noland, who actually has many years of proven network marketing experience as a distributor.
-Jay was previously a master recruiter and minority shareholder for Organo Gold, another coffee network marketing business. serenigy1 SereniGy Review I understand what the company was going for in terms of relaxation and a world like serenity as the name, but I think it was a poor choice.
-And that’s typical of companies started by distributors.
+Jay was previously a master recruiter and minority shareholder for Organo Gold, another coffee network marketing business. serenigy I understand what the company was going for in terms of relaxation and a world like serenity as the name, but I think it was a poor choice.
+And that's typical of companies started by distributors.
 There is HUGE difference between the mindset required to be a successful distributor and the mindset required to run a company.
 I realize how important this was back in 2006 when I sat on the Executive Leadership committee of a company that was run by a great distributor… who continually made poor business decisions until he ran that company into the ground.
 I think the implication is clear that there was a personality/ego conflict between Jay Norland and the other owners of Organo Gold.
 And he thought he could do it his way/better.
 Very few distributors are able to effectively lead as a business owner because the skillset is SO different.
 One example of a distributor who has turned into an effective business owner is Bob Reina of Talk Fusion.
 So it can be done.
 The jury is still out on Jay Norland, however.

 Like Organo Gold, SereniGy’s coffee products are made from 100% Certified Organic Ganoderma – that powered mushroom coffee.
 But they also have tea and hot chocolate products made from the Ganoderma Herb.
 Now the Ganoderma herb does have documented healthy properties.
 But as a coffee drinker, I personally am not drawn to the idea of powered coffee.
 On the other side, there is a huge market to convert coffee drinkers, and I have heard that Organo Gold has been spreading well through the African-American communities by the old tell-your-friends method of network marketing.
 I’m not sure why this coffee alternative seems to spread much stronger amongst Blacks, but it does seem to from the people I’ve talked to.
 There are other alternatives like Teeccino.
 The website looks OK, but not quite the level of professionalism I expected.